adap/flower/examples/sklearn-logreg-mnist/README.md

 framework: [scikit-learn]
 ---

-# Flower Logistic Regression Example using scikit-learn
+# Flower Logistic Regression Example using scikit-learn and Flower (Quickstart Example)

 This example of Flower uses `scikit-learn`'s `LogisticRegression` model to train a federated learning system.
 It will help you understand how to adapt Flower for use with `scikit-learn`.
 Running this example in itself is quite easy.
 This example uses [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the MNIST dataset.

-## Project Setup
+## Set up the project

+### Clone the project

-Start by cloning the example project.
-We prepared a single-line command that you can copy into your shell which will checkout the example for you:
+Start by cloning the example project:

 ```shell
 git clone --depth=1 https://github.com/adap/flower.git _tmp \